-At SalesScripter, we talk a lot about how to deal with sales objections.
-We give you a process for what to say and how to get around a number of different objections.
-But it is worth pointing out that the same process does not really work when you get an objection in an email.
+At Sales Scripter, we often discuss how to deal with sales objections.
+We provide a process for what to say and how to overcome various objections.
+However, it is worth pointing out that the same process does not really work when you receive an objection in an email.

 An Example of Speaking Versus Writing

-For example, if you were a manager and you wanted to talk to an employee about their regular tardiness.
-Sure you can send something about that in an email.
+For example, if you were a manager and wanted to talk to an employee about their regular tardiness.
+Sure, you can send something about that in an email.
 But they will not be able to hear your tone and can receive the message in a more negative way and can get very defensive and more negative than needed actually taking a step backward.

 Since this might be a delicate topic, you could control the situation better by discussing it in person as you will be able to add tonality to the words you chose to use.
 In addition, a live conversation is quicker so the other person does not have time to mull over the message that you sent and create negative feelings.